Fall-Back/Patterns/Tiny FallBack Styles/README.md

 1. If the connection/request fails they won't arrive
 2. If the browser is being 'cut' by a {Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut)
-3. If you've implemented some sort of 'Lite' version of you app to let users choose not to load them
+3. If you've implemented some sort of 'Lite' version of your site/app to let users choose not to load them

 No CSS
 ------